WaithakaGuru/PRISMA_Notes/Prisma_ORM.md

 # Overview

 Prisma is a modern ORM (Object-Relational Mapper) for Node.js and TypeScript.
 It helps you work with databases in a type-safe and easy way, letting you write queries in JavaScript/TypeScript instead of SQL.
-Prisma supports popular databases like PostgreSQL, MySQL, SQLite, and more.
+Prisma supports popular databases like PostgreSQL, MySQL, SQLite and more.

-With Prisma, you define your data models in a schema file, and Prisma generates a client library for you to interact with your database.
+With Prisma, you define your data models in a schema file and Prisma generates a client library for you to interact with your database.
 This makes database access safer and more productive.

 ---